railsbridge-boston/railsbridge-boston/README.md

 ## Setup

-For development create a local PostgreSQL database called 'students'.
+For development, if you want to test the curriculum progress features, create a local PostgreSQL database called 'students'.

 Load the schema with

     psql students < schema.sql

+This is not necessary if you're just editing the curriculum or other static content.